Nitecore MH25GTS

 Parasitic drain:

-• The Nitecore MH25GTS does not have any parasitic drain due to the mechanical rear switch!
+• The Nitecore MH25GTS has no parasitic drain due to the mechanical rear switch!

 Performance:

-I couldn’t get any readings on the tailcap.
-I dont really know why.
-Also since the head is glued, it’s impossible to measure the Amps at the LED.
+I couldn’t get any readings on the tailcap, and I don’t really know why.
+Also, since the head is glued, it’s impossible to measure the Amps at the LED.

 Runtime:

-For this runtime test, I used the app Ceiling Bounce for it, which was made by a BLF member to measure throw, ceiling bounce and runtime..
-Great little app for Android!
+For this runtime test, I used the app Ceiling Bounce, which was made by a BLF member to measure throw, ceiling bounce, and runtime.
+It’s a great little app for Android!
 After the runtime test, the battery was 3.07 Volts (10 seconds after taking it out of the flashlight).

 The runtime below was taken with a Panasonic NCR18650B 3400mAh (unprotected) battery.

-After exactly 3 minutes the light starts dropping its output to about 700 lumens till it runs out of juice after 113 minutes.
-Which is close to 2 hours of runtime out of 1 battery.
+After exactly 3 minutes, the light starts dropping its output to about 700 lumens, until it runs out of juice after 113 minutes, which is close to 2 hours of runtime out of 1 battery.

 Lumens: